Our Olympic preparation starts on Sunday morning: Marijne after qualifying

 "We converted our chances yesterday, they converted today.
 Trailing 0-4, you need to work harder.
 I think the girls put in a lot of energy till the last moment."
 USA coach Janneke Schopman was "devastated" with the end result, especially after their valiant fightback.

 "We are devastated.
 The girls are heartbroken.
 They gave their heart and soul on the pitch today but we were unlucky," she said.
-She also criticized the umpiring and said the yellow card in the 47th minute to Alyssa Manley cost them, dear.
+She also criticised the umpiring and said the yellow card in the 47th minute to Alyssa Manley cost them dear.

 "It was not a yellow card, for that matter not a green card.
 That decision cost us and India scored that goal," Schopman said.